 We all make the mistake of banging out an email without thinking about the use of more positive messaging.
 Make a habit of re-reading every message you write with the idea of “happier” or more “positive” language.
-It will make you an encouraging communicator and this instantly boosts your mood as well as that of all you message.
-Train yourself in work/life balance -
+It will make you an encouraging communicator and this instantly boosts your mood as well as that of all your messages.
+15. Train yourself in work/life balance -

 While a good employer makes it clear that they understand everyone has lives outside of work, they may not actually demand that their employees know how to relax, deal with family and/or life issues, and so on.
-If an employer is not supporting their team in areas like family, health and financial fitness, it is up to you as the individual to create work/life balance.
+If an employer is not supporting their team in areas like family, health, and financial fitness, it is up to you as the individual to create work/life balance.
 By addressing these matters, you may realize your workplace is not a source of stress at all, and you are doing a huge favor for colleagues.
-Request resources to support work/life balance –
+16. Request resources to support work/life balance –

 You can also do a huge favor to your workplace and co-workers by asking your company to offer resources to nurture work/life balance.
 This can include everything from coaching and workshops to other forms of training.

-Take care of yourself –
+17. Take care of yourself –

 Getting a good night’s sleep, eating well and getting at least 30 minutes of exercise into most of your days keeps your body and mind fit.
-You certainly ow yourself optimal health, but out of respect to co-workers, skip the mid-week all-nighters and other behaviors that reduce your effectiveness, mood and more.
+You certainly owe yourself optimal health, but out of respect to co-workers, skip the mid-week all-nighters and other behaviors that reduce your effectiveness, mood and more.
 18. Optimize time –

 We’ve all seen the different suggestions about managing time more effectively, with one of the most common tips being to focus on emails only periodically.
 This is actually a remarkably effective technique.
 Use it for all emails and any messages.
 Designate four specific times per day that you can go to the email and other messaging applications and tackle all responses at those four designated times.
 It cuts down on stress substantially and almost instantly.
-Learn how to calm yourself and clear your head –
+19. Learn how to calm yourself and clear your head –

 Did you know that simple relaxation training techniques can take as little as a few minutes’ time and can yield a notable reduction in even the most stressful situations.
 Whether you feel stress in the workplace or realize you are a source of it, learning how to do some mindful breathing, focusing your attention, and calming your emotions is great in everyday life, but even more so in a stressful workplace.

 As we said, start by giving it a different name.
 Is it that guy in accounting demanding reports too often?
-Is it the project just added to your list of things that makes you feel overwhelmed?
+Is it the project just added to your list of things that make you feel overwhelmed?
 Whatever causes you to use the word “stress”, try to rename it, and then use all of the other methods to improve your workplace experience.

-We also have a handful of more general and “all purpose” methods that have shown success in millions of workplace environments around the world.
+We also have a handful of more general and “all-purpose” methods that have shown success in millions of workplace environments around the world.
 You may want to consider some of them for your workplace once you’ve used the tips above.

 General Purpose Tips for Overcoming Workplace Stress

-Whether you own the workplace, manage it or just work there, you can try some of these methods to help yourself and coworkers eliminate stress:
+Whether you own the workplace, manage it, or just work there, you can try some of these methods to help yourself and coworkers eliminate stress:

 Five to ten minutes of guided meditation or focused breathing does wonders and there are many free videos and online recordings that you, and your co-workers, can use during a short break to relax, clear the mind and cut stress.
-Create a weekly “Happy Hour” –
+21. Create a weekly “Happy Hour” –

 When co-workers can gather together at the end of a busy and challenging week (note we didn’t say stressful), to compare notes, unwind and just chat about anything but work, it does a huge amount of good.
 Being friendly and genuine with one another and wishing each other well at the end of the day is incredibly empowering and bonding.

-Find “days of service” opportunities –
+22. Find “days of service” opportunities –

 Whether or not your workplace already has a day of service initiative, if you feel there is too much stress, introduce an opportunity of this kind.
-It may take some effort but asking for a single day off for workers to volunteer at a local nonprofit or other group is a real gift.
-Giving back is a wonderful stress reliever and a sign of good will from your company.
-Go “potluck” –
+It may take some effort but ask for a single day off for workers to volunteer at a local nonprofit or another group is a real gift.
+Giving back is a wonderful stress reliever and a sign of goodwill from your company.
+23. Go “potluck” –

 Any workplace that cooperates to feed itself once a month, and which comes together to share favorite dishes is a workplace with reduced stress.
 Become the designated organizer and get everyone to sign on for a part of a meal, and then ensure that everyone sits down together to share and relax.

-Stress Awareness Month programs –
+24. Stress Awareness Month programs –

-Every April is Stress Awareness Month and it is a great time to introduce all of the concepts you learn in a guide such as this and to open a dialogue with management, co-workers and others about any ideas they have for building more positive energy in your shared workplace.
+Every April is Stress Awareness Month and it is a great time to introduce all of the concepts you learn in a guide such as this and to open a dialogue with management, co-workers, and others about any ideas they have for building more positive energy in your shared workplace.
 25. Celebrate people –

 Land a big project?
 Have a few birthdays that month?
 Hit a milestone?
 Don’t just put it in the newsletter or email…celebrate it.
 Whether it is the owner/manager or the team, enjoying a celebratory sweet treat in the break room or a meetup at a local hotspot to raise a glass is a great way to erase workplace stress.
-Plan workplace walks –
+26. Plan workplace walks –

-Whether it is a 15 minute midday walk around the block, warehouse or someplace else or a longer hike as a group over the weekend.
+Whether it is a 15-minute midday walk around the block, warehouse, or someplace else or a longer hike as a group over the weekend.
 Doing something physical as a group builds bonds of friendship and this is a sure way to cut stress.
+27. Brightening up space

 more personalized workspaces, you can go a long way in reducing workplace stress by making it a healthier and happier spot to spend the work hours.
-Host standing meetings –
+28. Host standing meetings –

 For those who find themselves in frequent meetings, everything can be made less formal and far less tense if the meetings are held in places where everyone can comfortably stand.
 A courtyard, around the water cooler, in the break room…wherever it allows a relaxed stance away from a desk or table helps cut stress.

-Ask about later starts or work at home options –
+29. Ask about later starts or work at home options –

 A workplace that allows its team to come in an hour later and work an hour later or one that allows some to work at home can go a long way towards reducing workplace stress.
-If you need that extra time, ask about it and be clear that it is necessary to help you with work/life balance and better performance.
-Encourage unplugged hours –
+If you need that extra time, ask about it, and be clear that it is necessary to help you with work/life balance and better performance.
+30. Encourage unplugged hours –

 If your company does not have an unplugged window of time each day, see if you can institute this policy.
 It is simply making one afternoon a week an “unplugged” period.
-This is when devices are silenced, messaging comes to a holt and people can focus on their work without a single distraction.
+This is when devices are silenced, messaging comes to a halt and people can focus on their work without a single distraction.

 Whether as a boss or employee, there are many ways to bring workplace stress under control and improve the health of the company as well as the individuals that make it a success.
 Use these tips and soon you will see changes in how you see and experience the workplace and will also see the same changes in those you share such tips with.